• Skip to primary navigation

 Making a thick Raspberry Coulis is incredibly easy and quick!
 It only requires 3 ingredients:

-• Raspberries: either fresh or frozen
+• Raspberries: either fresh or frozen, thawed (and drained).

 • Caster Sugar: needed for sweetness, of course, but also to thicken the sauce and help preserve it for longer